Northeast Florida's Outdoor Kitchen Builders · Family-Owned Since 2013

 How much does an outdoor kitchen in Jacksonville cost?

 A custom outdoor kitchen in Jacksonville runs $180 – $520 per linear foot of finished island installed, including cabinets, counter, the built-in grill, masonry, gas and electrical runs, permits, and stamped engineering.
-A simple stainless outdoor kitchen island with a built-in grill starts around $1,800 – $2,800; a typical 10-foot masonry kitchen with a stone counter and side burner lands between $3,000 and $4,200 fixed-price; a full build with a beverage center, prep sink, and ceramic-tile surround runs $4,200 – $5,200+.
+A simple stainless outdoor kitchen island with a built-in grill starts around $1,800 – $2,800; a typical 10-foot masonry kitchen with a stone counter and side burner lands between $3,000 and $4,200; a full build with a beverage center, prep sink, and ceramic-tile surround runs $4,200 – $5,200+.

 Who builds the best outdoor kitchens in Jacksonville?